Cabchinoe/CTPN/README.md

 # How to run this code

-1. Clone this repository with `git clone https://github.com/tianzhi0549/CTPN.git`.
+1. Clone this repository with `git clone https://github.com/Cabchinoe/CTPN.git`.
 It will checkout the codes of CTPN and Caffe we ship.
+This repo provides a caffe version works on cuda10 and cudnn 7.

 2. Install the caffe we ship with codes bellow.
     * Install caffe's dependencies.
 You can follow [this tutorial](http://caffe.berkeleyvision.org/installation.html). *Note: we need Python support.
-The CUDA version we need is 7.0.*
+The CUDA version we need over 10*
     * Enter the directory `caffe`.
     * Run `cp Makefile.config.example Makefile.config`.
     * Open Makefile.config and set `WITH_PYTHON_LAYER := 1`.
 If you want to use CUDNN, please also set `CUDNN := 1`.
 Uncomment the `CPU_ONLY :=1` if you want to compile it without GPU.

       *Note: To use CUDNN, you need to download CUDNN from NVIDIA's official website, and install it in advance.
-The CUDNN version we use is 3.0.*
+The CUDNN version we use is 7*
     * Run `make -j && make pycaffe`.

 3. After Caffe is set up, you need to download a trained model (about 78M) from [Google Drive](https://drive.google.com/open?id=0B7c5Ix-XO7hqQWtKQ0lxTko4ZGs) or [our website](http://textdet.com/downloads/ctpn_trained_model.caffemodel), and then populate it into directory `models`.
 The model's name should be ` ctpn_trained_model.caffemodel`.